Where should you hike in Sicily?

 If you are visiting Mount Etna between the months of April to October, you will be in the middle of a sea of crowd.
 And when you have to hike up or take a cable car (Funivia), you will not be able to enjoy the secluded-ness on a day trip.
 The cable car (Funivia) starts at 9 AM.
 So it is better to reach at this time so you can avoid maximum crowd.

-Hiking in Sicily is amazing and Mount Edna is right up at the top of the list of trips you should take when you travel in Italy.
+Hiking Mount Etna is right up at the top of the list of trips you should take when you travel in Italy.
 It is not a difficult hike and you can enjoy the secluded spots even more in just a few hours.
 In fact, if you reach even early, maybe by 6 AM, then all the more chances to avoid the crowd.
 Hiking is very peaceful as well as there are not many people and you can stop wherever you want to for photos.
 In fact you can choose South side to hike up to the crater or the North – there will be no need to reach all the way to Rifugio Sapienza to reach the crater.

 Why Should you Visit Sicily?